sgleizes/xsh/README.md

 away by xsh.
 When a shell starts or exits, it will load these files according to its own set of rules, which xsh translates into a uniform and consistent behavior for all shells.
-You normally don't need to worry about these, but for reference the implementation for each shell can be found in `<shell>/runcom`.
+You normally don't need to worry about these, but for reference the implementation for each shell can be found in the `runcom` directory.

 Xsh runcoms, or simply runcoms in the context of this document, are the resulting abstract concept.
 They can be seen as layers of configuration that